Overview

 -

-Students and trainees who require a unified workspace for learning bioimage analysis.
+Students and trainees who require a unified and standardized workspace for learning bioimage analysis.

 -